 But tenants in common have no rights of survivorship.
 Unless the deceased individual's will specifies that his or her interest in the property is to be divided among the surviving owners, a deceased tenant in common's interest belongs to his or her estate.

 Estate planning can be complicated, and making the right choices now will save you and your family problems down the road.
 Consider meeting with an estate planning lawyer to learn more about the differences between joint tenants and tenants in common with respect to survivorship.
-Get started today with a free legal evaluation from a local estate planning lawyer.
+Get started today by contacting a local estate planning lawyer.